 01 – Johannesburg, South Africa

-With well over 4 million international visitors in 2014, Johannesburg is the most visited city in Africa by a significant margin.
-In fact, it’s the largest city in the world that isn’t found on some sort of water system, such as a river or the coast.
+With well over 4 million international visitors in 2014, Johannesburg is the most visited city in Africa by a significant margin. n fact, it holds the title of the largest city in the world that isn’t situated on any kind of water system, such as a river or a coastline.
 Johannesburg’s economy is booming, which plays a large part in its huge visitor numbers, but it’s also an incredibly popular tourist destination for holidaymakers the world over.